SBS World News: History

 A dispute between longtime presenter Mary Kostakidis and the network arose in August 2007, when she walked out of the network in frustration at what she saw as increased commercialisation at the network, and a shift away from the original values of both the news service and the station in general.
-It was widely speculated that Kostakidis' contract stipulated she would be the network's main news presenter, and maintain editorial control over bulletins, somewhat altered by World News Australia's change in format.
+It was widely speculated that Kostakidis' contract stipulated she would be the network's main news presenter, and maintain editorial control over bulletins, somewhat altered by World News Australias change in format.
 Kostakidis took legal action against SBS for breach of contract.

 In 2009, World News Channel was replaced with SBS Two which became SBS Viceland in 2016.

 In February 2014, World News Australia was relaunched with new graphics along with a name, SBS World News.

-In 2017 SBS World News was upgraded with a new set and improved website.
+In 2017, SBS World News was upgraded with a new set and improved website.
 The program can now be streamed on the SBS News website as well as the SBS News app.